Chris-Lee-Ca/NextJS-Game-Engine/README.md

 Even when using "use client," `Next.js` still renders client components on the server, which introduces more complexity when building your project.

-Therefore, if you're more focused on game development, go for `React.js` (or perhaps using an existing game framework would be a smarter choice—unless you enjoy using `React` like I do !!).
+Therefore, if you're more focused on game development, place transfer the entire project to `React.js` (or perhaps using an existing game framework would be a smarter choice—unless you enjoy using `React` like I do !!).

 ## Local Development